-Anyone wishing to report incidents of gender-based discrimination or sexual misconduct should do so through Safety and Security Services, Residential Staff (RAs or RDs), the reporting party's supervisor, a CODAH Advocacy Officer, or directly with the Title IX Coordinator (Vice President for Student Affairs).
+Anyone wishing to report incidents of gender-based discrimination or sexual misconduct should do so through Safety and Security Services, Residential Staff (RAs or RDs), the reporting party's supervisor, a CODAH Advocacy Officer, or directly with the Title IX Coordinator (Director of Human Resources).
 Investigations (including Judicial Sanctioning Board proceedings, if applicable) will ordinarily take no longer than 60 days.
 However, the nature of a complaint and/or extenuating circumstances (such as the time of the academic year, the timing of University break periods, the effect of concurrent criminal proceedings, etc.) may require an extension of that timeframe.